Rsbuild instance

 rsbuild.context

-rsbuild.context is a read-only object that provides some context infos.
+rsbuild.context is a read-only object that provides some context information.

 context.version